dsiker/deep-learning-specialization/README.md

 - Course 3: Structuring Machine Learning Projects

-  - There is no PA for this course.
+  - There is no programming assignment for this course.

 - Course 4: Convolutional Neural Networks